 Yes, many UK insurers will offer insurance policies for holiday homes abroad, which means you don’t have to buy a policy in the country in which your holiday home is located.

 A holiday home policy can give you the same cover as your residential property, including:

-You can deal with English-speaking claim handlers, and all your paperwork will be in English, which will make claiming easier if you are not fluent in the local language.
+The benefit of taking out your policy in the UK is that you’ll be able to deal with English-speaking claim handlers, and all your paperwork will be in English, which will make claiming easier if you are not fluent in the local language.

 Some insurers can cover properties in up to 40 countries outside the UK, so check before you get a quote to see if your location is covered.